Leo Tolstoy

 The benefit of this approach is that if the student never reaches the final step, as is oftentimes the case, he will nevertheless profit from his education and will be more prepared, if not for school, then for life.

 If this approach is turned inside out, then the student will grasp something akin to intellect before his judgement is developed, and will leave his education with a secondhand science, which has simply been stuck on top but not assimilated, while his spiritual abilities will remain just as barren as before, greatly spoiled by an imaginary erudition.
-This is the reason why we so often meet scientists (or rather, learned people) who are deprived of both judgement and reason, and why the academies produce a greater number of absurd heads than any other social class.
+This is the reason why we so often meet scientists (or rather, learned people) who are deprived of both judgement and reason, and why the academies produce a greater number of absurd minds than any other social class.

 — Kant